Tyringham Hall: Ownership

-During the 1970s, Tyringham Hall was the headquarters of the General Osteopathic Council of the UK.
+On Konig's death in 1940, the house was requisitioned to act as a wartime maternity hospital.
+After the war it was purchased by the Australia and New Zealand Bank as a weekend club.

+In 1967, the house was reopened as the Tyringham Naturopathic Clinic by Sidney Rose-Neil, where patients were treated with naturopathic medicine.

-In 2001 Tyringham Hall was purchased by real estate heir Anton Bilton (grandson of prefabricated housing tycoon Percy Bilton) and his wife Lisa Barbuscia-Bilton.
+In 2001, Tyringham Hall was discovered to have asbestos and temporarily forced to close.
+It was purchased by real estate heir Anton Bilton (grandson of prefabricated housing tycoon Percy Bilton) and his wife Lisa Barbuscia-Bilton.
 Since 2004 they have invested around £10 million in renovating Tyringham Hall.

+A vineyard was established in the grounds of the hall in 2008 where they produce a sparkling wine.

 The house was put up for sale in May 2013 with an asking price of £18 million.